rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 > The sooner I catch an error, the happier I am.

 By being carefully precise, we start our design with types, letting them guide our implementation and enforce invariants.
 The more precise the types we use are, the more constraints we can impose and more knowledge we provide to the type-checker, which verifies these constraints for us.

 > The type-checker is our programming assistant.
+>
+> We are pair programming with the compiler.

 That's the basics of Type-Driven Development (or Design?), or rather the part of the whole story that we are concerned in this post.